armon/hlld/README.md

  * data\_dir : The data directory that is used.
 Defaults to /tmp/hlld

- * log\_level : The logging level that bloomd should use.
+ * log\_level : The logging level that hlld should use.
 One of:
     DEBUG, INFO, WARN, ERROR, or CRITICAL.
 All logs go to syslog, and stderr if that is a TTY.
 Default is INFO.